 Nearly everyone's spinal discs show signs of wear as they age; however, not everyone will have degenerative disc disease (DDD), which occurs when a damaged disc causes back pain.
 Once a disc is injured, it cannot repair itself and a spiral of degeneration begins, which can make normal back movement difficult.

-Spinal discs are located between the vertebrae in the back, serve as shock absorbers and enable bending, twisting and flexibility in a young, healthy back.
+Spinal discs are located between the vertebrae in the back, and they serve as shock absorbers and enable bending, twisting and flexibility in a young, healthy back.

-Most cases of DDD can be treated with medications, such as nonsteroidal anti-inflammatory drugs or pain relievers, heat or ice applications, or physical therapy.
-Patients who still experience pain or are significantly restricted in their daily movements after the application of these conservative methods may consider surgery to remove the deteriorated disc and fuse the vertebrae.
+Most cases of DDD can be treated with medications, such as nonsteroidal, anti-inflammatory drugs or pain relievers, heat or ice applications or physical therapy.
+Patients who still experience pain or are significantly restricted in their daily movements after the application of these conservative methods, may consider surgery to remove the deteriorated disc and fuse the vertebrae.

 Please fill out the fields below, and we will contact you.